-Exploring Washington DC with a toddler can be challenging, but fortunately, the most popular attractions for young children offer a lot to hold an adult’s attention too.
+Exploring Washington D.C. with a toddler can be challenging, but fortunately, the most popular attractions for young children offer a lot to hold an adult’s attention too.
 The National Mall has plenty of pedestrian-friendly areas where you can have a picnic and enjoy the scenery.

 Wegmans Wonderplace is an interactive Smithsonian exhibit designed specifically for children ages 0 to 6 with age-appropriate activities.
-Young children can cook their way through a kid-sized Julia Child’s kitchen, find the owls hiding in the Smithsonian Castle, and captain a tugboat based on a model from the museum's collections.
+Young children can cook their way through a kid-sized Julia Child’s kitchen, find the owls hiding in the Smithsonian Castle, and skipper a tugboat based on a model from the museum's collections.
 The space is closed on most Tuesdays.
 On holiday weekends, timed tickets may be required.

 Toddlers love to ride the carousel on the National Mall and it provides a great diversion from traditional sightseeing.
 The carousel is located near the Smithsonian Arts and Industries Building and is open year-round, weather permitting.
 Enjoy the views and make a special memory for your whole family.

-The National Zoo is one of the best destinations for young children in Washington DC.
+The National Zoo is one of the best destinations for young children in Washington D.C.
 The 163-acre zoological park is home to more than 400 different species of animals and offers many hands-on opportunities to get up close to your favorites.
 Admission is free and there are many special programs available throughout the year.
 To avoid crowds, visit on a weekday when older children are in school.

 Indoor playgrounds and amusement centers offer a variety of activities for kids of all ages.
-They are great places to visit on cold, hot or rainy days.
-The Washington DC area has a wide variety of indoor play spaces.
+They are great places to visit on cold, hot, or rainy days.
+The Washington D.C. area has a wide variety of indoor play spaces.

 Nature Centers provide kids with lots of hands-on opportunities to explore our environment.
-Year-round naturalist guided programs will give you insight into the natural habitat of the Washington, DC area.
+Year-round naturalist guided programs will give you insight into the natural habitat of the Washington, D.C, area.
 Check the schedules and look for programs geared toward young children.

 Story hours are a great opportunity to engage children in reading at an early age.
-Public libraries offer story hours and special programs to introduce young children to books, rhymes, music and other fun activities.
+Public libraries offer story hours and special programs to introduce young children to books, rhymes, music, and other fun activities.